Volkopat/Mini-Evolve/README.md

 ## Available Problems
 The system is designed to be modular.
 Problems are located in the `problems/` directory.
 Each problem sub-directory contains:
 - `problem_config.yaml`: Defines problem-specific parameters like target metrics, evaluation timeouts, function signatures, and importantly, the `seed_program_code`.
 - `prompt_context.yaml`: Provides detailed context for the LLM, including the problem description, constraints, examples, and desired output format.
+This is crucial for guiding the LLM effectively.
 - `evaluator_logic.py`: Contains the `evaluate_program` function, which takes a candidate program module and returns a dictionary of evaluation results (including a `score` and `is_valid` flag).

 Currently available example problems include: